-FTSE4Good Index,

-by FTSE Russell, England,

-is one among leading sustainability

-indices that assess the environmental,

-social and governance operating
+FTSE4Good Index. by FTSE Russell, England, is one among leading sustainability indices that assess the environmental, social and governance operating performance.

-performance.

-Carbon Disclosure Project Standards or CDP covering 3 subjects i.e., climate change, water management and forest MSCI ESG by MSCI ESG Research is a collector of sustainability data of listed companies under MSCI All Country World Index Taskforce for Climate-related Financial Disclosures or TCFD
+Carbon Disclosure Project Standards or CDP covering 3 subjects i.e., climate change, water management and forest

 Paris Agreement, an international treaty on climate change which Thailand as one of the parties that ratified this Agreement